MichaelCade/90DaysOfDevOps/Days/day53.md

 ## Rancher Overview - Hands On

-In this section we are going to take a look at Rancher, so far everything we have done has been in the cli and using kubectl but we have a few really good UIs and multi cluster management tools to give our operations teams good visibility into our cluster management.
+In this section we are going to take a look at Rancher, so far everything we have done has been in the cli and using kubectl but we have a few good UIs and multi-cluster management tools to give our operations teams good visibility into our cluster management.

 Rancher is according to their [site](https://rancher.com/)

 > Rancher is a complete software stack for teams adopting containers.
-It addresses the operational and security challenges of managing multiple Kubernetes clusters across any infrastructure, while providing DevOps teams with integrated tools for running containerized workloads.
+It addresses the operational and security challenges of managing multiple Kubernetes clusters across any infrastructure while providing DevOps teams with integrated tools for running containerized workloads.

-Rancher enables us to deploy production grade Kubernetes clusters from pretty much any location and then provides centralised authentication, access control and observability.
-I mentioned in a previous section that there is almost an overwhelming choice when it comes to Kubernetes and where you should or could run them, looking at Rancher it really doesn't matter where they are.
+Rancher enables us to deploy production-grade Kubernetes clusters from pretty much any location and then provides centralised authentication, access control and observability.
+I mentioned in a previous section that there is almost an overwhelming choice when it comes to Kubernetes and where you should or could run them, looking at Rancher it doesn't matter where they are.

 ### Deploy Rancher

-The first thing we need to do is deploy Rancher on our local workstation, there are few ways and locations you can choose to proceed with this step, for me I want to use my local workstation and run rancher as a docker container.
+The first thing we need to do is deploy Rancher on our local workstation, there are a few ways and locations you can choose to proceed with this step, for me I want to use my local workstation and run rancher as a docker container.
 By running the command below we will pull down a container image and then have access to the rancher UI.

 Other rancher deployment methods are available [Rancher Quick-Start-Guide](https://rancher.com/docs/rancher/v2.6/en/quick-start-guide/deployment/)